underscoreio/shapeless-guide/src/pages/ops/migration.md

 to represent the intersection of `ARepr` and `BRepr` before alignment, and use `Align` to convert `Unaligned` to `BRepr`.
-With this modified type class instance we can support the removal and reordering of fields:
+With this modified definition of `Migration` we can both remove and reorder fields:

 ```tut:book
 IceCreamV1("Sundae", 1, true).migrateTo[IceCreamV2a]